Licensing And Runtime Access

 Runtime Requirement

-LoadStrike requires a runner key for execution.
-If no runner key is provided, run start is blocked.
+LoadStrike requires a valid runner key for licensed execution.
+If no runner key is present, the run is blocked.

 Online Validation